 The good news is, even when there isn’t a farm to guard or a bear to hunt, there are plenty of ways to keep your Karelian busy.
 They could indulge in puzzle toys, long exploratory walks, scent works, rallies, and agility training.

 Karelian Bear dogs are so intelligent that they learn easily when gained with patience and consistency.
-Karelian dogs respond well to positive reinforcement, stable routine, rewards with food and toy, and plenty of love.
+Karelian dogs respond well to positive reinforcement, stable routines, rewards with food and toys, and plenty of love.

 Naturally, Karelians were bred to be aggressive towards other animals to heighten their hunting skills.
 This inevitably makes them suspicious of strangers and other animals.

-Considering this factor, it is important to have them socialized at a very young age.
+Considering this factor, socializing them at a very young age is important.

 Common Health Problems

-There isn’t any genetic disorder or health complications directly associated with the Karelian Bear dogs.
+No genetic disorders or health complications are directly associated with the Karelian Bear dogs.

-It might help to do some research and check in with reputable breeders if you intend to adopt a Karelian Bear dog.
+It might help to research and check in with reputable breeders if you intend to adopt a Karelian Bear dog.

 Insist on getting the dog’s health record and inquire about all the parent’s health tests.